 Section 19.8.
-Safety Committee.
+Health and Safety Committee.

-A Fire Department Safety Committee of three (3) persons designated by the Fire Chief and three (3) bargaining unit employees designated by the Union President shall meet monthly unless such meeting is cancelled by the Chairperson.
-The Chairperson shall be appointed by the Fire Chief.
+A Fire Department Health and Safety Committee of three (3) persons designated by the Fire Chief and three (3) bargaining unit employees designated by the Union President shall meet monthly unless such meeting is cancelled by the Chairperson.
+The Chairperson, and seventh member, shall be appointed by the Fire Chief from the bargaining unit.
 The Fire Chief's appointees may be rotated amongst more than three (3) persons.
 A quorum of four (4) members shall be necessary to conduct business.
-The Fire Department Safety Committee shall abide by the Village Safety Policy Manual.
+The Fire Department Health and Safety Committee shall abide by the Village Safety Policy Manual.